monsoonmaelstrom/book2/book2.md

 I’m annoyed at myself for ending up in whatever state I’m currently in.
 I’m annoyed that somehow I didn’t manage to pull Iverson here with me.
 I don’t know if he’s elsewhere in a similar state—I hope he is, but for all I know he might have managed to keep himself out of it somehow.
 I’m annoyed that it’s taking Liam so long to get me out of here, even though I don’t actually know that it is.
 For all I know only five minutes has passed in the real world.

 I want to yell, but it doesn’t seem to have any effect.
 I’ve tried.
-And I don’t even know if that’s because I don’t have a voice, or if it’s because this place is sucking the sound out of my words before they even has a chance to become audible.
+And I don’t even know if that’s because I don’t have a voice, or if it’s because this place is sucking the sound out of my words before they even have a chance to become audible.
 The not knowing is maddening.

-If this were a room, I’d be banging my fists against the door in rage, but even that’s denied to me because there is no door, and because I possibly don’t have hands.
+If this was a room, I’d be banging my fists against the door in rage, but even that’s denied to me because there is no door, and because I possibly don’t have hands.

 That’s the weirdest part of it all: not knowing if I have a body or not, and not being able to look to see it, or even reach down and touch it.